eckertliam/tower-vm/README.md

 # Tower Virtual Machine

-Tower is an experimental stack based VM.
-With a simple easily read source code and an easily accesible API, it makes Tower easy to use for any backend.
+Tower VM is a stack based bytecode VM focused on AOT compilation to C.
+Aiming to be minimal but efficient.